sehajsharma1/problem-solving-journal/src/main/java/com/ocean/problemsolvingjournal/leetcode/README.md

 - If `n < 0`: `x^n = 1 / x^{-n}`
 - If `n` is even: `x^n = (x^{n/2})^2`
 - If `n` is odd: `x^n = x * x^{n-1}`

+XOR cancels duplicates because a ^ a = 0, so all paired numbers become zero and only the unique number remains.

 ---